danchoi/vmail/README.markdown

 Note that when vmail uses MacVim, the terminal window in which you invoke vmail will show vmail's logging output while MacVim is running.
-To quit vmail in MacVim mode, first quit the MacVim window running vmail, and then press CTRL-c in the original terminal window to stop the vmail process after quitting the MacVim app.
+To quit vmail in MacVim mode, first quit the MacVim window running vmail, and then press CTRL-c in the original terminal window to stop the vmail process.

 There seems to be a bug in MacVim that prevent some the status line messages from becoming visible, but this is minor issue.